lthemis/Near/README.md

 <p align="center">
   <img src="client/src/assets/cover.png" width="200"/>
 </p>
-Near! is a new approach to e-commerce - it's an app providing a flawless proximity-based shopping experience, allowing you to trade directly with the local community.
+Near! is an E-commerce solution providing a flawless proximity-based shopping experience.
+It enables users to shop with and support local community by buing and selling items based on distance between their current locationa and the location of the selected item.

-• Designed and developed a full-stack application from scratch for a week-long hackathon.
-• Implemented client and the underlying API, data model, geocoding, and authentication.

-• Created using: React, Express, MongoDB, Mongoose, ReactHookForm, Auth0.

 ## Screenshots